gajun755/myjlc1/README.md

 # myjlc1
-This is demo for the dande devops class
+This is demo for the dande devops class.
+This helped me to upgrade my technology.